nickrinke/IsThisReal/README.md

 Email phishing detection for non-technical users.
 Forward a suspicious email to a shared mailbox and get a plain-language reply explaining exactly why it's safe or sketchy.

-Built on Microsoft 365 (Graph API) — deploy it for your own customers or let businesses run it against their own tenant.
+Built on Microsoft 365 (Graph API) and Claude.
+Deploy it for any organization or offer it as a service.

 ## How It Works